-One of the most beautiful blooms of spring comes from an unusual member of the Iris family — it’s name the walking iris (Neomarica gracilis).
-Neomarica plants are clumping perennials that reach anywhere from 18 to 36 inches.
-And once you see their flowers, you will appreciate another of its common names—the poor man’s orchid (not to be confused with the Schizanthus poor man’s orchid).
+One of the most beautiful blooms of spring comes from an unusual member of the Iris family — the walking iris (Neomarica gracilis).
+Neomarica is a clumping perennial that reaches anywhere from 18 to 36 inches (45-90 cm.).
+And once you see its flowers, you will appreciate another of its common names—the poor man’s orchid (not to be confused with the Schizanthus poor man’s orchid).

 Walking Iris Plants

 The walking iris is also called the fan iris for the fan-like growing characteristic of its leaves.
-In addition, the plant has been referred to as the Apostle plant because there are usually twelve leaves in a fan, and most Neomarica will not bloom until the plant has 12 leaves.
+In addition, the plant has been referred to as the Apostle plant because there are usually twelve leaves in a fan — one for each apostle.
+Most Neomarica will not bloom until the plant has 12 leaves.

 Two of the most commonly grown species of walking iris include N. caerulea, with vibrant blue flowers having brown, orange and yellow claws, and N. gracilis, with stunning blue and white flowers.